Skip to main content

 slots[].beneficiary_namestringThe fixed recipient's display name, if any.

-slots[].beneficiary_missingbooleantrue if the slot expects a recipient that hasn't been configured yet.
+slots[].beneficiary_missingbooleantrue if the slot references a recipient that no longer exists (e.g. it was deleted).

 Returns 404 if the project has no policy template.
 Full reference: Get split policy.